Alec Baldwin shooting: Filming to resume after Halyna Hutchins death on set

 Alec Baldwin has reached a settlement with the family of Halyna Hutchins, after she was killed on a film set when he fired a prop gun.

-Filming of Rust will continue in January, with Ms Hutchins' husband Matthew as an executive producer, news agency Deadline reported.
+Filming of Rust will continue in January, with Ms Hutchins' husband Matthew on board as an executive producer.

 A lawsuit filed against Mr Baldwin, producers and others, alleged several violations of industry standards.